 With texting as a viable communication option in today's business world, it's critical to follow simple protocols to avoid miscommunications and potentially losing customers and clients.
-Here are 3 things to avoid and simple ways to improve your business text savvy.
+Here are 3 things to avoid and simple ways to improve your workplace texting savvy.

 Just as in personal life, texting miscommunications happen in business all of the time... except now the effects are multiplied.
-One employee that sends bad texts (even unintentionally) can tarnish the whole company's reputation, potentially lose customers, and negatively impact revenue.
+An employee that sends bad or inappropriate texts to clients, customers, or colleagues (even unintentionally) can tarnish the entire company's reputation, potentially lose customers, and negatively impact revenue.

 The Rule of Three Texting, just like any other form of communication, is a tool that should be used at certain times and not at other times.
 You wouldn't use a hammer to screw in a nail, right?
 Think of it like that.
 Texting in business situations should be brief interactions to confirm meetings, follow ups (see #2.
 DNUA), and to schedule future chats.
 Texting in business situations should *not* be used for longer, complex, or involved conversations... things involving more than 3 topics, 3 questions or 3 of anything.
 In those circumstances, switch to an email with a bulleted list, or a phone call.
 Good text examples: - Hi Jim, I'm confirming we're still on for 1pm tomorrow?
 Looking forward to our meeting. - Hi Melissa, the project deadline is Friday.
 Can you finalize any last questions and send those over?
 Happy to answer them before then. - Hi Frances.
 Do we have everything needed for the client presentation?
 Let me know if you need anything. - Hi Beth, I wanted to follow up with you.
 When is a good time to discuss your thoughts?
 Remember to think in terms of the "Rule of 3", which is more clearly defined in the Effective Business Writing book.